 A key step in understanding nostalgia is normalizing it.
 Most people reminisce about their past once a week, or more!
 Moreover, psychology tells us that engaging with nostalgia can be constructive in several ways.
 It may help us to cope with difficulty, to maintain our confidence, to strengthen our sense of purpose, or to be more charitable.
 By acknowledging nostalgia’s commonality and positive aspects we are better able to accept and channel it.

 2// Channel It

-Which brings us to step two.
+This brings us to step two.
 Let’s be clear, wallowing in “used to be’s” serves no one.
 We only reap the benefits of nostalgia by harnessing it appropriately.
 Next time you find yourself thinking wistfully of the past, take the next step to connect it to the present, or even future!
 For example, if you’re tempted to reminisce about a childhood memory, indulge it but then take the next step to consider how it made you the person you are today; and perhaps how, with those same values, you plan to continue creating a life you are proud of.
-Pushing your thought process just a little bit further can turn wistful thinking into a great source of comfort and strength.
+Pushing your thought process just a little bit further can turn wishful thinking into a great source of comfort and strength.

 In short, if you wanted an excuse to take a trip down memory lane today, none needed!
 I’ll be right here with you: